These easy keto sugar cookies are not only delicious but also very festive.

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.

-The following are the ingredients you’ll need.
+The following are the ingredients you’ll need to make this keto sugar cookies recipe.
 Note that a printable recipe card can be found at the bottom of the page.

 - Almond flour, sifted